Stovent/Lua-GPIO/README.md

 ## Install
 Clone the repo with `git clone https://github.com/Stovent/Lua-GPIO`.

-Go into the the folder and install the dependencies with `sudo apt install liblua5.1-0-dev`.
+Go into the the folder and install the dependencies with `sudo apt install liblua5.2-dev`.
+The minimal supported Lua version is 5.2.

 Compile and install the library with
 ```sh